SeLite/SeLite.github.io/SettingsScope.md

   * more local manifests override less local manifests of the same type (either _values_ or _associations_)
   * all those override default value of the field (from definition of its module)

-So, a field will have value(s) based on its topmost occurrence within:
+Therefore, a field will have value(s) based on its first occurrence in the following order:

   * most locally associated set
   * less locally associated set